Rob Reiner, Wife Found Stabbed to Death in LA Home

 Los Angeles police confirmed two people were found stabbed to death, launching a high-profile homicide investigation that has reverberated across Hollywood.

-Brentwood is the famed location of the June 12, 1994 murders of Nicole Brown Simpson and Ronald Goldman of which the late O.J.
-Simpson was charged but acquitted for.
+Brentwood is the famed location of the June 12, 1994, murders of Nicole Brown Simpson and Ronald Goldman of which the late O.J.
+Simpson was charged with but acquitted for.

 Reiner has two sons, Jake and Nick.
 In past interviews, Nick Reiner had spoken candidly about struggles with drug addiction and periods of homelessness, recounting in a 2016 interview with People magazine that he lived on the streets in several states and described the experience as deeply difficult, the Post reported.